bjerrep/ssd1306/README.md

 It is possible to run the demo on a linux PC (i.e. without a SPI display) by using gstreamer as a-sort-of real-time image viewer.
 Start the demo with a filename as argument and then launch the following gstreamer pipeline:
->gst-launch-1.0 multifilesrc loop=true start-index=0 stop-index=0 location=<filename> ! decodebin ! identity sleep-time=10000 ! videoconvert ! autovideosink
+>gst-launch-1.0 multifilesrc loop=true start-index=0 stop-index=0 location=filename ! decodebin ! identity sleep-time=10000 ! videoconvert ! autovideosink

 ## Disclaimers